-Bhutan is located directly north of the Shillong plateau, the only raised topography in the foreland of the Himalayas (Figure 1), which corresponds to a 1600 m-high ancient erosion surface tilted northwards by 2-4 ° [Biswas et al., 2007; Clark and Bilham, 2008].
-This plateau is made of Proterozoic-Paleozoic basement [Chatterjee et al., 2007; Ghosh et al., 1994; SK Mitra and Mitra, 2001; Selvam et al., 1995; Yin et al., 2010], uplifted along steep and seismically active crustal-scale reverse faults: the E-W trending Dauki fault in the south, and the inferred WNW-ESE trending Oldham Fault in the north [Bilham and England, 2001; Biswas and Grasemann, 2005; S Mitra et al., 2005; Rajendran et al., 2004] (Figure 1).
-The Shillong plateau is bounded to the east by a NW-SE trending shear zone, the Kopili fracture zone [Kayal et al., 2010], accommodating right-lateral displacement at a rate of 3 mm/yr through the differential clockwise rotation between the Assam and Shillong blocks [Vernant et al., 2014]; to the west it is marked by the NW-SE trending Goalpara right-lateral shear zone [Diehl et al., 2016].
-At the longitude of central and eastern Bhutan, the Himalayan foreland corresponds to a "broken foreland basin" (e.g. [Jordan, 1995; Strecker et al., 2012]), with a foredeep that may be <1 km thick, in contrast to areas west and east of Bhutan where the Brahmaputra/Ganges foredeep reaches depths > 4 km [Dasgupta, 2000; Verma and Mukhopadhyay, 1977] (see Figure 1b in [Vernant et al., 2014]).
-On the Dauki fault at the southern front of the Shillong, horizontal displacement averaged over the last 9-15 Ma was estimated at 0.65 - 2.3 mm/yr [Biswas et al., 2007] or 1-2.9 mm/yr [Clark and Bilham, 2008] while GPS data indicate much faster modern rates increasing eastwards from 3 to 7 mm/yr [Vernant et al., 2014], suggesting that the amount of India-Eurasia convergence accommodated on the Dauki fault is up to three times faster than the average rate in the past 10 Ma [Vernant et al., 2014].
-The surface uplift of the Shillong plateau has occurred in the Pliocene between 3-4 Ma [Biswas et al., 2007] and 3.5 - 2 Ma [Najman et al., 2016], thereby disturbing Indian Summer Monsoon (ISM) precipitations migrating northwards from the Bay of Bengal by orographically condensing portion of these moisture-bearing winds along its southern flank [B Bookhagen and Burbank, 2010].
+the east by a NW-SE trending shear zone, the Kopili fracture zone [Kayal et al., 2010], accommodating rightlateral displacement at a rate of 3 mm/yr through the differential clockwise rotation between the Assam and Shillong blocks [Vernant et al., 2014]; to the west it is marked by the NW-SE trending Goalpara rightlateral shear zone [Diehl et al., 2016].
+At the longitude of central and eastern Bhutan, the Himalayan foreland corresponds to a "broken foreland basin" [e.g., Jordan, 1995; Strecker et al., 2012], with a foredeep that may be <1 km thick, in contrast to areas west and east of Bhutan where the Brahmaputra/Ganges foredeep reaches depths >4 km [Dasqupta, 2000; Verma and Mukhopadhyay, 1977; Vernant et al., 2014, Figure 1b].
+On the Dauki Fault at the southern front of the Shillong, horizontal displacement averaged over the last 9-15 Ma was estimated at 0.65-2.3 mm/yr [Biswas et al., 2007] or 1-2.9 mm/yr [Clark and Bilham, 2008], while GPS data indicate much faster modern rates increasing eastward from 3 to 7 mm/yr [Vernant et al., 2014], suggesting that the amount of India-Eurasia convergence accommodated on the Dauki Fault is up to 3 times faster than the average rate in the past 10 Ma [Vernant et al., 2014].
+The surface uplift of the Shillong Plateau has occurred in the Pliocene between 3-4 Ma [Biswas et al., 2007] and 3.5-2 Ma [Najman et al., 2016], thereby disturbing Indian Summer Monsoon (ISM) precipitations migrating northward from the Bay of Bengal by orographically condensing portion of these moisture-bearing winds along its southern flank [Bookhagen and Burbank, 2010].
 Over the last 8 to 6 Ma, spatial and temporal variations in exhumation and erosion rates were documented in the Bhutan Himalaya [Coutand et al., 2014; Grujic et al., 2006; McQuarrie and Ehlers, 2015].
-[Grujic et al., 2006] proposed that these variations were the result of climatic changes in the lee of the Shillong plateau, an hypothesis later modulated by [Adams et al., 2015; Biswas et al., 2007; Coutand et al., 2014] who proposed instead that most of the variations reflected increased contractional strain partitioning into the Shillong plateau.
-As of now, it remains debatable as to whether tectonic or climatic processes related to the formation of the Shillong plateau have had the most measurable impact on the upper crustal exhumation of the Bhutan Himalaya.
+Grujic et al. [2006] proposed that these variations were the result of climatic changes in the lee of the Shillong Plateau, a hypothesis later modulated by Adams et al. [2015], Biswas et al. [2007], and Coutand et al. [2014] who proposed instead that most of the variations reflected increased contractional strain partitioning into the Shillong Plateau.
+As of now, it remains debatable as to whether tectonic or climatic processes related to the formation of the Shillong Plateau have had the most measurable impact on the upper crustal exhumation of the Bhutan Himalaya.

-To address this question, this study takes advantage of a strategically located foreland basin sedimentary section exposed along the Dungsam Chu near the town of Samdrup Jongkhar at the front of the eastern Bhutan Himalaya (26.8° N, 91.5° E) (Figures 1 & 2).
-To decipher the sedimentary record through time, we have performed geochronological (magnetostratigraphy constrained by vitrinite reflectance data and detrital apatite fission-track dating), sedimentological and palynological analyses on this 2200 m-thick continuous stratigraphic section of the Siwalik Group deposits.
-We provide new evidences supporting an increasing strain partitioning of the India-Eurasia convergence into the Shillong plateau since the latest Miocene.
+To address this question, this study takes advantage of a strategically located foreland basin sedimentary section exposed along the Dungsam Chu near the town of Samdrup Jongkhar at the front of the eastern Bhutan Himalaya (26.8°N, 91.5°E) (Figures 1 and 2).
+To decipher the sedimentary record through time, we have performed geochronological (magnetostratigraphy constrained by vitrinite reflectance data and detrital apatite fission track dating), sedimentological, and palynological analyses on this 2200 m thick continuous stratigraphic section of the Siwalik Group deposits.
+We provide new evidences supporting an increasing strain partitioning of the India-Eurasia convergence into the Shillong Plateau since the latest Miocene.